 4) Bonus category?
 Some Dynamic Wallpapers can be built based on your system time and/or geographic location and also include the ability to switch based on your Light-Dark-Mode settings.
 That is what we have for you today.

-Once you have a version of these Dynamic Wallpapers, you need to know how to set it in macOS Big Sur.
-It is fairly simple in this version of macOS.
-In previous generations you needed to jump through some hoops.
-No more!
-Here is the simplest and cleanest way to set these images as your wallpaper:
+Once you have a version of these Dynamic Wallpapers, you need to know how to set it on your Mac.
+It is fairly simple in macOS Big Sur and later.
+In previous generations, you needed to jump through some hoops.

-2) Open System Preferences and click on Desktop & Screen Saver.
+- Open System Preferences and click Desktop & Screen Saver.

-3) Click the “+” button in the bottom right corner (see below).
+- Click the + button in the bottom right corner.

-4) Locate the Dynamic Wallpaper folder you created that holds the HEIC files, click Choose.
+- Locate the Dynamic Wallpaper folder you created that holds the HEIC files, and click Choose.

-6) Click the folder in the lefthand sidebar and it will reveal the Dynamic Wallpapers in that folder.
+- Click the folder in the lefthand sidebar, and it will reveal the Dynamic Wallpapers in that folder.

-There are a couple different ways to make your own Dynamic Wallpapers, which I’ll cover in an upcoming post.
+There are different ways to make your own Dynamic Wallpapers.
 If you have any awesome Dynamic Wallpapers, know where to find them, or want to stay up to date on my wallpaper journey, please catch up with me via @jim_gresham, where I curate the iDownloadBlog Wallpapers of the Week collection.
-We publish photo quality wallpapers every Sunday for your favorite Apple devices.
+We publish photo-quality wallpapers every Sunday for your favorite Apple devices.

 Downloads by 24 Hour Wallpaper